novoalab/EpiNano/README.md

 - **EpiNano 1.0** -- original code used in [Liu, Begik et al., Nature Comm 2019](https://www.nature.com/articles/s41467-019-11713-9), which can be downloaded [here](https://github.com/enovoa/EpiNano/releases).

-Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage.

 ## About EpiNano
 EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.
 The current algorithm has been trained and tested on detecting m6A RNA modifications.